 Marilyn’s dissertation focused on designing behavioral solutions to reduce carbon impacts related to energy use, food, and transportation in the residential sector.
-She is a cofounder of the Research as Design (RAD) project, which is refining a curriculum to teach design thinking to interdisciplinary scholars, and which studies the creative processes of successful interdisciplinary professors.
+She is a cofounder of the Research as Design (RAD) project, created and refined a curriculum to teach design thinking to interdisciplinary scholars, and which studies the creative processes of successful interdisciplinary professors.
 Marilyn assisted late climatologist and advisor Professor Stephen Schneider with multiple climate-related projects at Stanford before commencing her doctoral studies.

 Prior to graduate school, as Environment Associate for the United Nations Development Program, Marilyn managed projects in ten Pacific Island nations focusing on climate change, energy, land degradation, and biodiversity.
 She was Fiji's Assistant National Director for the International Waters Program, a project spanning fourteen Pacific Island countries and focusing on waste management as well as conservation of freshwater and coastal fisheries.
 Marilyn received a Bachelor of Science with a focus on Environmental Resource Management from Menlo College, and holds a degree in Graphic Design.